open-telemetry/opentelemetry.io/content/en/blog/2024/demo-skyscanner/index.md

 1. OTLP makes it incredibly simple to integrate a standard application with an observability vendor.
 Just point it to the right endpoint and job done.
-2. Our teams relied primarily on tracing data to analyse regressions that helped them understand the root cause faster.
+2. Our winning teams relied primarily on tracing data to analyse regressions that helped them understand the root cause faster.
 Tracing FTW!
-3. Our front-end engineers found the Game Day lacked focus on client-side observability, so we decided to contribute upstream (see next steps below).
+3. Front-end engineers found the Game Day lacked focus on client-side observability, so we decided to contribute upstream (see next steps below).
    This was my first contribution to the project, and it was a great experience!
    Maintainers were very welcoming and helped me to test and release.
 Thanks!